 Injection molding, а type of molding, is a manufacturing process of using plastic to manufacture a wide range of parts and items.
 Even though the process was invented as early as the 19th century, it still remains one of the best ways to produce complex parts while keeping expenses under control.

 The injection molding machine uses custom-made molds to fill them out according to specifications, creating identical copies that can be customized in a variety of ways.

-What’s more, injection molding is a very versatile process, allowing for a wide range of different materials and finishes, which makes it a popular option in countless industries with completely different goals and requirements.
+What’s more, injection molding is a very versatile process, allowing for a wide range of plastic materials and finishes, which makes it a popular option in countless industries with completely different goals and requirements.

 Because of this flexibility, the injection molding machine manufacturing is even used for some of the most demanding manufacturing projects in the world, producing parts in aerospace, medical fields, and the automotive industry.